to home page«Home

 St John's.

-Arthur Henry wrote this letter to his Aunt Caroline in May 1875 describing an unsuccessful attempt to trace some family history.
+Arthur Henry wrote this letter to his Aunt Caroline in May 1875 describing an unsuccessful attempt to trace some information about his grandmother's family (Lloyd).
 At the end he mentions what is probably a reference to his nomination to Winterbourne.
+The 'L Cures' were Mary and Charles Smith's younger daughter, Augusta, and her husband the Rev. Lawrence C.G.
+Cure (married 1857).
+Lawrence's sister Agnes married Augusta's brother, Charles Cunliffe Smith (1855).

 18 Radnor Place